awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

   Amazon Redshift restarts the cluster automatically when you change **Enhanced VPC routing**\.
 + **Cluster parameter group**

 If you decrease the automated snapshot retention period, existing automated snapshots whose settings fall outside of the new retention period are deleted\.
-For more information, see [Amazon Redshift snapshots](working-with-snapshots.md)\.
+For more information, see [Amazon Redshift snapshots and backups](working-with-snapshots.md)\.

 For more information about cluster properties, see [Additional configurations](#cluster-create-console-configuration)\.